EastCare: Helicopter Air Ambulances

 EastCare maintains two spare aircraft and conducts heavy maintenance from a dedicated facility at Washington-Warren Airport (KOCW) in Beaufort County.

 Ground transport

 ECU Health EastCare began critical care ground transport in 1994.
-The ambulances include two neonatal transfer ambulances and ten type-I ambulances.
-There are also twenty four ambulances for advanced and basic life support.
-The ground transport vehicles are primary stationed either in Greenville or at one of the bases.
-The other stations are Bertie County, Duplin County, Nash County, Onslow County and Pitt County.
+The fleet includes two neonatal transfer ambulances and ten Type I ambulances.
+Additionally, there are twenty-four ambulances designated for advanced and basic life support.
+The ground transport vehicles are primarily stationed in Greenville or at one of the other bases, which are located in Bertie County, Duplin County, Nash County, Onslow County, and Pitt County.